djvill/APLS/doc/how-to-use/export-data.md

     For example, if a match occurs at the end of an utterance, then the context options will never show words that come after the match (even if there is an utterance after the utterance containing the match).

 {:.note .no-collapse}
-> These options affect what is included in your data export, in addition to affecting what is displayed on the search results page.
+> These options affect what is included in your data export, in addition to affecting what is displayed on the <span class="apls-page">Search results</span> page.

 Below these options are rows for each match, which contain a few different pieces of information.